cminyard/gensio/README.rst

     little complicated, read the docs in gensio.5

 fsk
-    A filter gensio that sits on top of the sound gensio and does a Frequency Shift Keying modem, like is used on AX.25 amateur radio.
+    A filter gensio that sits on top of the sound or soapy gensio and does a Frequency Shift Keying modem, like is used on AX.25 amateur radio.

+soapy
+    A gensio that hooks to the SoapySDR library to receive and transmit with an SDR.

+hdlc
+    A filter gensio that does HDLC processing on data, generally from something like the fsk gensio.

+convcode
+    A filter gensio that does convolutional coding/decoding on a data stream.

+axfec
+    A filter gensio that does interleaving, convolutional coding, HDLC processing in an integrated package.It does the the same way that the AX5043 radio chip does, though it is general purpose and can be used without that chip.

+    It turns out these things are hard to separate.
+You really want convolutional coding happening below the HDLC processing, otherwise bit errors can mess up HDLC handling.
+That means you need some mechanism to recognize and align packets before they are de-interleaved and decoded.
+All of this is tricky and tied together.

 kiss
     An amateur radio protocol for talking to TNCs.
 This is used by AX25